Question: Are marathons required, or even useful, for triathlon training, especially Ironman?

 2. Marathon training, in my experience, is not the best and most time efficient tool to make someone a faster runner, to lift their VDot.
 Stronger, more durable, can go longer…yes…but for me that’s what we do in the last 16wks or so before an IM.
 Before that we focus on making you faster.

-3. The net is that you don’t really get that much faster at either: your marathon training isn’t super great cuz you’ve still got your triathlete hat on = riding a bike, etc. And your bike doesn’t get much faster because you’re having to compromise your bike training because of all the marathon running you’re doing.
+3. The net is that you don’t really get that much faster at either: your marathon training isn’t super great because you’ve still got your triathlete hat on = riding a bike, etc. And your bike doesn’t get much faster because you’re having to compromise your bike training because of all the marathon running you’re doing.

-• The significant accomodation/recovery hole punched into your schedule: 2wk taper on the front end, and the 3-4wks required to recover for a marathon on the back end.
+• The significant accommodation/recovery hole punched into your schedule: 2wk taper on the front end, and the 3-4wks required to recover for a marathon on the back end.
 That’s a BIG 4-6wk “accommodation hole” which, depending on the time of year, distance from your race, etc, can be a total non-starter.

 That said, this is all just a game, your fitness is a vehicle for doing cool stuff and, for you, maybe this marathon is just something you want to do.
 I totally get that.
 If you read all of the above and it makes sense…but you just gotta do the Podunk Marathon because you’re running with your twin sisters and dad will be there to watch…go for it!
 Just don’t expect it to help your tri-mojo, may likely hurt it, but if you’re cool with it, go for it.
 However, if you are going to run a marathon, I recommend taking off the tri-hat all together and just train for an run a very, very good marathon.